 The discovery comes amid growing calls for the government to adopt a Palaeolithic approach to immigration policy, though critics have pointed out that Homo sapiens were themselves migrants who displaced the Neanderthal population already living in Europe.

-The British Gammon Society has called for the paintings to be added to the national curriculum, subject to the removal of any accompanying historical context which they describe as “agenda-driven.”
+The Reform party has called for the paintings to be added to the national curriculum, subject to the removal of any accompanying historical context which they describe as “agenda-driven.”

 The investigation is ongoing.
 We will report back.